unknown321/wampy/USAGE.md

 <figcaption>Walkman One settings</figcaption>
 </figure>

-User interface Walkman One firmware.
+User interface for Walkman One firmware.
 Follow instructions in `CFW/settings.txt` file.

 Sound signature is applied on device without PC connection. `CFW/External_Tunings` directory **must** be present.